andovbysh/barcodeGen/README.md

 ## What can be improved

 - Validation: There is only basic one-time validation that disables a button when no content is entered.
 - Error handling: I reused my usual service for the API, and its implementation involves a custom validation system, which is not present in this application.
-So, there's only a console log for errors.
+So, there's only an alert for errors.
 - Design: Obviously.